-where U_i is the velocity of the belt at t=0, for example $U_i=0$ if the experiment is started with the fluid at rest.
+where U_i is the velocity of the belt at t = 0, for example $U_i = 0$ if the experiment is started with the fluid at rest.
 In figure 13 we compare the value of U(y,t) as expected from equation (5.1) with the average value of the horizontal velocity as observed in a typical experiment.
 The value of U is plotted as a function of y at four different times.
-First, the velocity profile collapses on the expected PC flow (dashed line) around $t=T{\nu}$, which confirms that the base flow establishes via viscous entrainment.
-Also at $t=T{\nu}/3$ (circles), the value of the average horizontal velocity is already very close to the PC flow.
+First, the velocity profile collapses on the expected PC flow (dashed line) around $t = T{\nu}$, which confirms that the base flow establishes via viscous entrainment.
+Also at $t = T{\nu}/3$ (circles), the value of the average horizontal velocity is already very close to the PC flow.
 Secondly one remarks an excellent agreement of the experimental observations with the infinite walls approximation, which suggests that the recirculation does not affect significantly the shape of the transient flow.
 With regard to this, one should notice that knowing the time the base flow needs to establish becomes crucial when determining the growth rate of the instability, which will be discussed later.

 Once the PC profile is established we want to detect possible deviations from the base flow.
-For this aim we mainly focus on the mid plane y=0 where no motion is expected for the base flow.
-As a standard protocol we initiate the flow at low shear rate σ and
+For this aim we mainly focus on the mid plane y = 0 where no motion is expected for the base flow.
+As a standard protocol we initiate the flow at low shear rate σ and then increase σ by a small fraction (typically 15%).
+Top views of the plane z = 0 are also taken to verify the shape of the parallel base flow.
+In each experiment the flow was

 FIGURE 13.
-Left: top view of the z=0 plane.
-On the top we show a superposition of 40 images (i.e. $\sim 1.3\,\mathrm{s}$) as captured by the camera.
+Left: top view of the z = 0 plane.
+On the top we show a superposition of 40 images (i.e. ~ 1.3 s) as captured by the camera.
 Only light contrast was exalted to show PIV particle trajectories.
-On the bottom the velocity field (u,v) as reconstructed via the PIV algorithm.
-The velocity plot is obtained averaging over 40 PIV fields (i.e. $\sim 1.3\,\mathrm{s}$).
+On the bottom the velocity field (u, v) as reconstructed via the PIV algorithm.
+The velocity plot is obtained averaging over 40 PIV fields (i.e. ~ 1.3 s).
+Right: horizontal velocity as a function of the cross-stream direction y at four different times $T{\nu}/10$ (crosses), $T{\nu}/5$ (squares), $T{\nu}/3$ (circles) and T{ν} (triangles).
 Symbols refer to experimental observations.
 Each profile corresponds to the time average of the horizontal velocity fields over $0.03T{\nu}$.
 Solid lines refer to the value of the expression (5.1) expected for the two infinite walls problem (increasing time from clear gray to black).
-The dashed line refers to the asymptotic $t=\infty$ solution.
+The dashed line refers to the asymptotic $t = \infty$ solution.